Here are the Most Effective 3-ingredient DIY Face Moisturizers

 2 - Glycerin

 Glycerin is actually a more powerful humectant than HA, meaning it draws even more moisture to itself.
+It’s a great staple ingredient to have on hand, when making DIY face moisturizers.

 If the humidity in the atmosphere is at 6% or less, glycerin doesn’t act like a humectant at all, but instead as a moisturizer and skin conditioner.